Why Natural Soap Is Better for Your Skin

 Traditional Soap vs Commercial Cleansers

-Many products labelled as “soap” today are actually synthetic detergents designed to create foam and extend shelf life, often prioritising lather and longevity rather than supporting the skin’s natural moisture balance.
+Many products labelled as “soap” today are actually synthetic detergents designed to create foam and extend shelf life, often prioritising lather and longevity over the skin’s natural moisture balance.

-Traditional soap, on the other hand, is created through the process of saponification, where fats and oils react with lye to produce real soap and natural glycerin.
-This process creates a cleanser that removes dirt while remaining gentle on the skin.
+Traditional soap is made through saponification, where fats and oils react with lye to create real soap and natural glycerin, resulting in a cleanser that removes dirt while staying gentle on the skin.

 Commercial Soap